Gordon Moulds: Military career

+Throughout his time on Phantom aircraft he completed 7 detachments to the Falkland Islands.

 On promotion to Squadron Leader he became the aircraft accident Board of Inquiry advisor for Headquarters 11 Group at RAF Bentley Priory.
 In 1993, he converted on to the Tornado F3 fighter aircraft and became the Executive Officer of the Tornado F3 Operational Training Unit.

 On promotion to Wing Commander, he became the Deputy Combined Force Air Component Commander in Turkey, policing the Iraqi no-fly zones.
 A short tour followed in the Ministry of Defence as the desk officer responsible for advising ministers on air matters relating to the Middle East.
 In 1998 he became Officer Commanding Operations Wing at RAF Leuchars.

 Another short tour followed in the Ministry of Defence, this time as the Personal Staff Officer to the Assistant Chief of the Air Staff.
 On promotion to Group Captain, he was posted to Headquarters 1 Group, Strike Command, as Group Captain Tornado where he was responsible for all operational, training and second customer issues for the Tornado F3, Tornado GR4 and Hawk aircraft.